Monday, June 20, 2022

 The various persons quoted run the gamut from heads of state to civilians, prisoners-of-war, ordinary soldiers, refugees, and artists and writers caught up in the conflict.
 Indeed for some of us, such first-person historical accounts of the type we get in Swansong are the best barometers for what really happened, even if in some cases the memories must be treated with care.
 Still, one is tempted to invoke the cliché compulsively readable, because this book is exactly that.
 It’s tough to put down because there’s something compelling on every page.

-Especially fascinating to read Joseph Goebbels’s unintentionally ironic entry from 20 April (perhaps not so coincidentally Hitler’s birthday), in which he poetically – and presciently – waxes on about a newer, brighter Europe that will emerge after the war.
+Especially fascinating to read is Joseph Goebbels’s unintentionally ironic entry from 20 April (perhaps not so coincidentally Hitler’s birthday), in which he poetically – and presciently – waxes on about a newer, brighter Europe that will emerge after the war.
 Just such a Europe did emerge, but perhaps not in the way Dr. Goebbels envisioned.
 Then there’s an SS officer recalling a dinner at the fashionable Hotel Adlon in Berlin on April 20, where “waiters in tuxedos and maîtres d’ in tailcoats went on solemnly and unflappably serving purple pieces of kohlrabi on the silver trays meant for better days.”
 And there are the chilling first-hand accounts of the activities at the Führerbunker during the last days of the war.

 One quibble: I would have preferred some photographs of the individuals.
 If that wasn’t possible then a few photos of the various diaries, newspaper clippings, letters, notebooks, etc.. to give a flavor of the originals.
 But a quibble is only a quibble.
 Swansong 1945 is a work of signal import and is highly recommended to all serious students of WW2.

 Sean McMeekin’s ponderous Stalin’s War: A New History of World War II is not so much a new history – most of the chronologies and events discussed have been covered at length elsewhere – as it is a new emphasis and interpretation, actually more of individuals than events themselves.
 Most historical accounts of WW2 describe it as Hitler’s war and make Hitler the central protagonist and ultimate villain in the conflict.
 McMeekin, however, argues that the war that emerged in Europe in August 1939 was the one Stalin wanted, not Hitler, also that the Pacific War was due at least in part to Stalin’s maneuverings and schemings.
 McMeekin covers in some detail the massive aid in materiel offered to the Soviets by the United States.
 Apparently egged on by “Soviet assets” in his orbit, President Roosevelt went out of his way to appease the Soviet dictator, perhaps too much so.
 If Roosevelt didn’t exactly give away the store, he gave way a lot.
-The ultimate result was that Stalin emerged as the major beneficiary of the war, and that the Soviet Union was in a much stronger position, albeit at horrific cost, at the war’s conclusion than when the war started.
+The ultimate result was that Stalin emerged as the major beneficiary of the war, and that the Soviet Union was in a much stronger position,

 McMeekin doesn’t go so far as to overtly endorse the controversial Suvorov theory that Stalin was planning to attack the West in 1941 or 1942, and that Hitler simply beat him to the punch by attacking the Soviet Union first, a classic case of a preventive, rather than preemptive, assault [1].
 But if one reads carefully between the lines we can see at least a certain sympathy for and receptivity to this revisionist view.
 That McMeekin had access to documents in Russian archives and reads Russian adds strength to his arguments, be they controversial or conventional.
 Stalin’s War includes index, photos, and 120 pages of notes and bibliography.